Unix ZSHell Reloaded

 Hopefully you will get to see this awesome piece of ASCII art at one point:

-At one point this will ask you for an admin password.
-It needs that to change your default shell to zsh.
-If you have a brew version of zsh installed this will not succeed since the chsh (change shell) command only allows system shells.
+At one point this script will ask you for your admin password: It needs it to change your default shell to zsh.
+If you have a Homebrew version of zsh installed this will not succeed since the chsh (change shell) command only allows system shells.
 (At least it did so for me.)
 If you run into the same problem just quickly type this into your current shell.

 chsh /bin/zsh